 A tool for preventing branding fails We’ve all read the scary stories of automotive companies giving their cars names that don’t translate well for international markets – names with unintended meanings in other languages.
 The internet is full of lists of such marketing translation fails and no one wants to be featured in one.
 (Here’s a nice example.)
 WordSafety is a searchable database of 3,000 words along with phonetic variations from 19 languages (Arabic, Bengali, Chinese, Dutch, English, Finnish, French,

-Relax your eyes Podcasts are a great way to make productive use of downtime during household chores, commutes or walks with the dog.
+Podcasts: Relax your eyes and use your ears instead Podcasts are a great way to make productive use of downtime during household chores, commutes or walks with the dog.
 In the last months, I’ve really started enjoying the wonderful variety of podcasts on offer.
 Here are some of my favorites: